Jon Lech Johansen

-Jon Lech Johansen (born November 18, 1983 in Harstad, Norway), also known as DVD Jon, is a Norwegian programmer who has worked on reverse engineering data formats.
+Jon Lech Johansen (born November 18, 1983, in Harstad, Norway), also known as DVD Jon, is a Norwegian programmer who has worked on reverse engineering data formats.
 He wrote the DeCSS software, which decodes the Content Scramble System used for DVD licensing enforcement.
 Johansen is a self-trained software engineer, who quit high school during his first year to spend more time with the DeCSS case.
 He moved to the United States and worked as a software engineer from October 2005 until November 2006.
-He then moved to Norway but moved back to the United States in June 2007.
+He then returned to Norway, but moved back to the United States in June 2007.

-Education
+Early life and education

+Jon Lech Johansen was born in Harstad to a Norwegian father and a Polish mother.
+The family later moved to Lardal, where he grew up.
+At the age of twelve, Johansen began learning programming.
+He attended Thor Heyerdahl Upper Secondary School in Larvik.

-In a post on his blog, he said that in the 1990s he started with a book (Programming the 8086/8088), the web ("Fravia's site was a goldmine") and IRC ("Lurked in a x86 assembly IRC channel and picked up tips from wise wizards.")
+In a post on his blog, he said that in the 1990s he started with a book (Programming the 8086/8088), the web ("Fravia's site was a goldmine") and IRC ("Lurked in a x86 assembly IRC channel and picked up tips from wise wizards").

 DeCSS prosecution

 After Johansen released DeCSS, he was taken to court in Norway for computer hacking in 2002.
 The prosecution was conducted by the Norwegian National Authority for the Investigation and Prosecution of Economic and Environmental Crime (Økokrim in Norwegian), after a complaint by the US DVD Copy Control Association (DVD-CCA) and the Motion Picture Association (MPA).
 Johansen has denied writing the decryption code in DeCSS, saying that this part of the project originated from someone in Germany.
 He only developed the GUI component of the software.
 His defense was assisted by the Electronic Frontier Foundation.
-The trial opened in the Oslo District Court on 9 December 2002 with Johansen pleading not guilty to charges that had a maximum penalty of two years in prison or large fines.
+The trial opened in the Oslo District Court on December 9, 2002, with Johansen pleading not guilty to charges that had a maximum penalty of two years in prison or large fines.
 The defense argued that no illegal access was obtained to anyone else's information, since Johansen owned the DVDs himself.
 They also argued that it is legal under Norwegian law to make copies of such data for personal use.
-The verdict was announced on 7 January 2003, acquitting Johansen of all charges.
+The verdict was announced on January 7, 2003, acquitting Johansen of all charges.

-Two further levels of appeals were available to the prosecutors, to the appeals court and then to the Supreme Court. Økokrim filed an appeal on 20 January 2003 and it was reported on 28 February that the Borgarting Court of Appeal had agreed to hear the case.
-Johansen's second DeCSS trial began in Oslo on 2 December 2003, and resulted in an acquittal on 22 December 2003. Økokrim announced on 5 January 2004 that it would not appeal the case to the Supreme Court.
+Two further levels of appeals were available to the prosecutors, to the appeals court and then to the Supreme Court. Økokrim filed an appeal on January 20, 2003, and it was reported on February 28 that the Borgarting Court of Appeal had agreed to hear the case.
+Johansen's second DeCSS trial began in Oslo on December 2, 2003, and resulted in an acquittal on December 22, 2003. Økokrim announced on January 5, 2004, that it would not appeal the case to the Supreme Court.